 The delivery of digital badges directly addresses the university’s strategic goal of ‘Delivering research inspired teaching and learning with a world class student experience’.
-Micro-credentials, or digital badges, are being offered in most of the world’s top ranked universities as students increasingly seek recognition for non-accredited extra-curricular contributions made during their studies.
+Within UCC, a digital badge is a validated micro-credential awarded to earners in an online format.
+It is a means for the university to recognise non-accredited learning that support the values and attributes the university seeks to foster.
+A digital badge is awarded by the university once an earner demonstrates competence in pre-agreed learning outcomes.
 The badges refer directly to the university’s seven essential values of Creativity, Responsiveness, Transparency, Scholarship, Freedom of Expression, Integrity, Equality, Diversity and Respect.
-These badges can be issued to UCC staff and students.
+These badges can be issued to both UCC staff and students and non-UCC personnel.

 How do I apply?

 There are four areas of quality assurance across which every UCC Digital Badge must meet agreed criteria in their design and delivery:

 Full list of Criteria to meet Quality Assurance Standards.

 There are two stage gate approvals for the development and delivery of UCC Digital Badges.

 The first stage gate ensures that the design and planned delivery for the digital badge meets the required standard.
 Proposals for a new digital badge should be submitted as a proposal for review to the DBSC using the standard form Badge Development Plan.
 This form ensures that potential Badge Issuers consider and respond to all standards at the early planning stage.
 A Scoring Rubric will be used by the DBSC based on the Quality Assurance Standards and associated criteria for assessment to approve progression to the development and delivery of the badge content and activity.

 Stage Gate 2 – Validate Earners